wgliang/goappmonitor/README.md

 Golang application performance data monitoring.

-goappmonitor is a library which provides a monitor on your golang applications.
+GoAppMonitor is a library which provides a monitor on your golang applications.
 It contains system level based monitoring and business level monitoring(custom monitoring).Just add the repository into your apps and registe what you want to monitoring.

+## Summary

+Using GoAppMonitor to monitor the golang applications, in general as following:

+In your golang application code, the user calls the statistics function provided by goappmonitor; when the statistics function is called, the perfcounter generates a statistical record, and is stored in memory.GoAppMonitor will automatically and regularly record these statistics push to the collector such as Open-Falcon collector(agent or transfer).

-## Recent Changes
+## Version

-support system-base level monitoring.
+version support collector:

+v0.0.1 - [Open-Falcon](https://github.com/XiaoMi/open-falcon) (Open source monitoring system of Xiaomi)

 ## Install